Zypheriss/zypheriss/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212257467-871d32b7-e401-42e8-a166-fcfd7baa4c6b.gif" width="100">

-**"First, solve the problem.
-Then, write the code."** — John Johnson

 **"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."** — Martin Fowler

 **"Code is like humor.
 When you have to explain it, it's bad."** — Cory House